 If you’re questioning whether your Des Moines home has bad indoor air quality (IAQ), it possibly does.

 We spend much of our time indoors.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences may be 2–5 times more contaminated than outdoors, which can lead to long-term health issues.
+As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside houses could be 2–5 times more contaminated than outdoors, which can lead to long-term health problems.

 Most Common Origins of Bad IAQ

-We’ve put together a list of the most ordinary causes of bad IAQ, the issues they make and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your home, we suggest consulting with a pro like Heartland Heating & Cooling about which solutions are ideal for your house.
+We’ve put together a list of the most ordinary causes of inferior IAQ, the troubles they make and how you can take care of these indoor air pollutants.
+If you’re worried about the air inside your home, we suggest consulting with a expert like Heartland Heating & Cooling about which solutions are a good fit for your house.

 Volatile Organic Compounds